egwin95/Cycling-Data/README.md

 ## 3. Process

-Data cleaning was done using SQL in Google BigQuery, first step was to take all twelve CSV files and combine them into one large database
+Data cleaning was done using SQL in Google BigQuery, these initial steps are queries used to prepare the data for cleaning.
+First step was to take all twelve CSV files and combine them into one large database
 ```
 CREATE TABLE Tripdata_2022.combined_tripdata AS
 SELECT *